steven-sheehy/helm-vcs/README.md

 If needed, the search can also be done for a specific ref (branch, tag or commit).

 Packaging the chart client-side alleviates developers from having to package and store chart binaries and focus purely on the source code.
-The chart artifact is generated consistently for different consumers due to it being backed by the VCS.
-Using the VCS with its immutable tags for chart versioning simplifies the release process.
+The chart artifact is generated consistently for different consumers due to it being backed by version control.
+Using version control's immutable tags for chart versioning simplifies the release process.

 ## Installation